The Year-god’s Daughter

 She’d expected glory, praise, awe.
 Not an undignified, sprawling tumble before this vast, shrieking audience who would never forget.

 Hands touched her shoulders and turned her toward blistering sunlight.
-She kept her eyes shut, afraid of seeing pity or loathing in the faces of those who bent over her, and hoped she wouldn’t throw up.
+She kept her eyes shut, not wanting to see pity or loathing in the faces of those who bent over her, and her teeth clenched, hoping she wouldn’t throw up.

 “Aridela.”
 She recognized the voice.
 Isandros, her half brother.